-A USB SuperDrive from Apple costs a mere \$80, and it can read and write DVDs as well as any built-in drive.
+A USB SuperDrive from Apple costs a mere \$80, and it can read and write DVDs just as well as the built-in SuperDrive you find in the MacBook Pro.

-You can also use any third-party USB DVD drive that's compatible with Apple's laptops and macOS High Sierra.
+You can also use any third-party USB DVD drive that's compatible with Apple's laptops and OS X El Capitan.